 Don't settle for anything but professional quality translation.

-In order to ensure quality, for standard translation services into Estonian, our translators never exceed 2,500 words per day.
+To ensure quality, for standard translation services into Estonian, each translator never exceeds 2,500 words per day.
 In the case of technical translations from or into Estonian, even less.
 This is the only way to ensure the translator is not rushed, and will take the time necessary to complete the project to perfection.
 If our client has an urgent assignment whereby more than 2,500 words need to be translated in one day, we will assign the job to two (or more depending on the volume) translators to work alongside each other.

 To get in touch with one of our project managers and discuss your Estonian translation requirements, please call, email or use our contact form.